• Skip to main content

 1. Transfer the pulp to the blender and make the puree.
 You can also use the immersion blender.

-4. When most of the sugar has melted jam start to thicken, remove the muslin bag.
+4. When most of the sugar has melted jam and the jam start to thicken, remove the muslin bag.
 Press the bag with a spoon to squeeze most of the juice.
 The juice will be sticky which is natural pectin.
 (Alternatively, you can set the bag aside and squeeze it after a while when it is cool enough to handle.)
 Continue cooking.

 Jam Setting Test